gitter-badger/git-town/CONTRIBUTING.md

 While waiting for the LGTM there, the developer has started to work on the next feature.
 This work (let's call it "feature 2") needs some of the changes that are introduced by feature 1.
-Since feature 1 hasn't shipped yet, we can't cut feature 2 straight off master, but must cut it off feature 1, so that `feature2` sees the changes made by `feature1`.
+Since feature 1 hasn't shipped yet, we can't cut feature 2 straight off master, but must cut it off feature 1, so that feature 2 sees the changes made by feature 1.
 This means `feature2` is a child branch of `feature1`.
 The feature branch `feature1` is cut directly from `master`.
 The other feature branch (`feature2`) is cut from `feature1`.